 Copake, NY, United States

 At age 16 Zoe moved with his family back to the States, where his parents live and work in a special community for people with disabilities called Camphill Village in Copake, NY.
 Zoe continued his trumpet lessons there with Sam Ponder, a teacher based in Pittsfield, MA and Allan Dean, trumpet professor in Yale School of Music.
 He also performed at his school and in the Empire State Youth Orchestra, Schenectady, NY.
-After graduating high school he began studying for his Bachelor of Music at Boston University, where he takes lessons with internationally renowned trumpet player Terry Everson.
+He graduated from Hawthorne Valley High School and received his Bachelor of Music degree from Boston University, where he took lessons with internationally renowned trumpet player Terry Everson.

-Zoe won numerous scholarships in Israel and the US, including the America-Israel Cultural Foundation Scholarship, The Uel Wade Music Scholarship, the Henriette Reiss Art Scholarship, and Boston University Performance Award.
-He has participated in summer programs and master-classes with Yigal Meltzer (principle, Israel Philharmonic Orchestra, Ram Oren (member, Israel Philharmonic Orchestra), and David Krauss (principal, Metropolitan Opera Orchestra).
+Zoe won numerous scholarships in Israel and the US, including the America-Israel Cultural Foundation Scholarship, The Uel Wade Music Scholarship, the Henriette Reiss Art Scholarship, and Boston University Performance Scholarship.
+He has participated in summer programs and master-classes with Yigal Meltzer (principle, Israel Philharmonic Orchestra, Ram Oren (member, Israel Philharmonic Orchestra), and David Krauss (principal, Metropolitan Opera Orchestra), among other esteemed brass musicians.